niii-san/dotfiles/README.md

 - `SUPER + SHIFT + M` - Exit hyprland

-# Feel free to customize and use <3!
+# Feel free to use and customize to your preference <3!